Python-SIP/sip/docs/api_13.rst

 .. c:function:: void sipReleaseType(void *cpp, const sipTypeDef *td, int state)

-    This destroys a wrapped C/C++ or mapped type instance if it was a temporary instance.
-It is called after a call to either :c:func:`sipConvertToType()` or :c:func:`sipForceConvertToType()`.
+    This releases a wrapped C/C++ or mapped type instance to the heap if it was a temporary instance similar to :c:func:`sipReleaseTypeUS()` but without support for any user state.

     :param cpp:
         the C/C++ instance.
     :param td:
-        the type's :ref:`generated type structure <ref-type-structures>`.
+        the type's :ref:`generated type specification <ref-type-specs>`.
     :param state:
         describes the state of the C/C++ instance.

+    See :c:func:`sipReleaseTypeUS()` for a full description of the arguments.

+.. c:function:: void sipReleaseTypeUS(void *cpp, const sipTypeDef *td, int state, void *user_state)

+    This releases a wrapped C/C++ or mapped type instance to the heap if it was a temporary instance.
+It is called after a call to either :c:func:`sipConvertToTypeUS()` or :c:func:`sipForceConvertToTypeUS()`.

+    :param cpp:
+        the C/C++ instance.
+    :param td:
+        the type's :ref:`generated type specification <ref-type-specs>`.
+    :param state:
+        describes the state of the C/C++ instance.
+    :param user_state:
+        the value set by the corresponding call to :c:func:`sipConvertToTypeUS()` or :c:func:`sipForceConvertToTypeUS()`.

 .. c:function:: const char *sipResolveTypedef(const char *name)